sw-swatanabe/ucar-et-al-2021/README.md

 Linescan_analysis can be used to quantify release probability by using iGluSnFR linescanning data.

 miniEPSC_analysis can be used to quantify frequencies and amplitudes of miniEPSCs.
-  Forusing miniEPSC, an additional function (findpeakG) is necessary which can be downloaded from https://www.mathworks.com/matlabcentral/fileexchange/11755-peak-finding-and-measurement-2019
+  For using miniEPSC, an additional function (findpeakG) is necessary which can be downloaded from https://www.mathworks.com/matlabcentral/fileexchange/11755-peak-finding-and-measurement-2019